dtlehrer/GitBook/using-shadow-drive/the-shadow-drive-platform/shadow-drive-cli.md

 This will replace a file that exists on Shadow Drive with the new file supplied.

 NOTE: The file you are wanting to edit must be the same name of the file that already exists in your storage account.
 If it does not already exist on Shadow Drive, your request will fail.
-If the file you want to submit to Shadow Drive is a different name, you must perform a new upload request instead.
+If the file you want to submit to Shadow Drive has a different name, you must perform a new upload request instead.

 Parameters: